The Swan Princess: Production

 Having previously directed The Fox and the Hound (1981) and The Black Cauldron (1985) at Walt Disney Feature Animation in Burbank, California, Richard Rich was slated to co-direct Oliver & Company (1988) until he was fired by Disney feature animation president Peter Schneider.
 Following his departure from Disney, he subsequently formed his own studio, Rich Animation Studios with about 26 employees, in which most of his key employees came from Disney, including the company's marketing chief, Matt Mazer.
-Subsequently, Jared F. Brown from Living Scriptures, Inc. tapped Rich into producing half-hour animated videos based on the audio cassettes readings of the Book of Mormon.
+Subsequently, Jared F. Brown from Living Scriptures, Inc. tapped Rich into producing half-hour animated videos based on the audio cassette readings of the Book of Mormon.

 Inspired by the success of Don Bluth's animated films as well as Disney's early-1990s animation renaissance, Rich decided to adapt the German folk tale version of Swan Lake.
 During production, the script went through twelve drafts over the course of two years.
-Rich would later attempt to sell his script to several Hollywood studios to no success.
-Later, Brown struck on the idea on merging Rich Animation Studios, Family Entertainment Network, and Cassette Duplicators Inc., a cassette-duplicating operation in West Valley City, Utah, into one production holding company called Nest Entertainment.
+Rich would later attempt to sell his script to several Hollywood studios but to no success.
+Later, Brown struck on the idea of merging Rich Animation Studios, Family Entertainment Network, and Cassette Duplicators Inc., a cassette-duplicating operation in West Valley City, Utah, into one production holding company called Nest Entertainment.

 The film was created by hand painting cels, a tedious technique which caused Rich and his crew to take over four years to produce the final product.
 Most of the cel painting was done at Hanho Heung-Up in Seoul, South Korea.
 Overall, 275 animators and artists worked throughout the film's production.

 Music

 David Zippel was approached by Richard Rich to write the lyrics to songs for The Swan Princess, while the songs and score were composed by Lex de Azevedo.

 The theme song "Far Longer than Forever" was written by de Azevedo and Zippel.
 In the film, the song was performed by vocalists Liz Callaway (as the singing voice of Princess Odette) and Howard McGillin (as the speaking and singing voice of Prince Derek).
 In the closing credits, a pop/R&B rendition of the song was performed by recording artists Regina Belle and Jeffrey Osborne.
-In the 1997 sequel Escape from Castle Mountain, Michelle Nicastro sings a reprise of the song.
+In the 1997 sequel The Swan Princess: Escape from Castle Mountain, Michelle Nicastro sings a reprise of the song.